 Hidalgo County: 8 out of 9 COVID-related deaths were unvaccinated individuals

-Hidalgo County reported nine COVID-related deaths on Monday.
+Hidalgo County reported nine coronavirus-related deaths on Wednesday.
 Of the nine people who died, eight were not vaccinated, according to the report from the Hidalgo County Health and Human Services Department.

-Five women and four men from McAllen, Pharr, San Juan and Weslaco died as a result of the virus.
-They spanned in age from 40s to 70s.
+Six men and three women from Alamo, Edinburg, McAllen, Mission and Pharr died as a result of the virus.
+The youngest were a man and woman in their 30s from Mission and McAllen, respectively.

 |Age Range